tytydraco/yessleep/out/This_is_Why_you_Dont_Get_Brain_Chips_The_NuMind_Investigation__Part_2.md

 _Dear Ian Secondname_

-_Hopefully this note will answer any further questions._
+_Hopefully this note will answer any further questions.
+Tell Lucy we said hello._

 _With love_